 - Identity Sync ETL Service (Extract, Transform, Load): offers an easy, API-based way to transfer data in bulk between platforms, e.g. transfer user accounts from Gigya to a third-party platform or vice versa.
 Although the ETL Service is not part of the core offering of RaaS, we recommend using it as a robust, secure and easy way to use the valuable business data collected via RaaS

 - Pre-Built Integrations with many of the prominent CMS, CRM, DMP and other systems provide you with an enriched, 360-degree view of the customer, ensuring data is always up to date, accurate and actionable.
+For CMS and e-commerce systems, Gigya offers GConnectors that sync user sessions and data in real time, for a smooth, personalized browsing experience online.

 Administrators manage RaaS in Gigya's Console.
 In addition to the features mentioned above, such as the UI Builder and Policies configuration, the console includes: